ibm-cloud-architecture/dba-onboarding-automation/README.md

                 1. Add demo users with access to `Production` environment
                     1. Within the `Production` environment, the user does NOT need any specific roles
             1. `Groups`
+                1. Group: **TE_ADMIN**
+                    1. Add only administrative users to this group.
+                        1. This access management group identifies users that have access to modify all folders and documents.
                 1. Group: **TE_DEMO**
-                    1. Add any new users to this group.
+                    1. Add demo users to this group.
                         1. This access management group identifies users that can:
                             1. Access content (folders/documents)
                             1. Perform redactions on documents